majordoobie/barbatos-toolkit/ARMv8 AArch64.md

 Two of the GPRs have aliases. `r29` is known as the **f ame pointer FP** and `r30` is known as the **link register (LR)**

+a couple special registers to mention are the:
+- **Program Counter PC**

 ---
 # Resources